folio-org/curriculum/03_enable_okapi_authentication.md

 The `filters` dictionary specifies paths and phases for which the Okapi Gateway will call this module.
 At the moment, there is only one phase (`auth`) and the `methods` and `pathPattern` specify that this module will be called for all Okapi Gateway requests.
 Another difference is that the `launchDescriptor` is omitted; as shown below, the `launchDescriptor` can also be defined in the DeploymentDescriptor.
-(This can be useful in cases where there are command line options specific to a particular deployment.)
+(This can be useful in cases where there are command-line options specific to a particular deployment.)

 ### Okapi Auth Module DeploymentDescriptor